rohitsroch/rohitsroch.github.io/_posts/2020-09-21-brief-intro-to-tfserving.md

 - TensorFlow Serving uses the SavedModel format for its ML models.
 A SavedModel is a language-neutral, recoverable, hermetic serialization format that enables higher-level systems and tools to produce, consume, and transform TensorFlow models.

-- tf.saved_model.builder api is used to create a SavedModel.
-The tf.saved_model.builder.SavedModelBuilder class provides functionality to save multiple MetaGraphDefs.
+- **tf.saved_model.builder** provides a low-level api used to create a SavedModel.
+The **tf.saved_model.builder.SavedModelBuilder** class provides functionality to save multiple MetaGraphDefs.
 A MetaGraph is a dataflow graph, plus its associated variables, assets, and signatures.
 A MetaGraphDef is the protocol buffer representation of a MetaGraph.
 A signature is the set of inputs to and outputs from a graph.

 - If assets need to be saved and written or copied to disk, they can be provided when the first MetaGraphDef is added.
 If multiple MetaGraphDefs are associated with an asset of the same name, only the first version is retained.